+Office Term of Term Qualifications

+Office Begin(s)
-- senior financial management position in a county, city, or other public agency dealing with similar financial responsibilities for a continuous period of not less than three years, including, but not limited to, treasurer, tax collector, auditor, auditor-controller, or the chief deputy or an assistant in those offices. - (2) The person possesses a valid baccalaureate, masters, or doctoral degree from an accredited college or university in any of the following major fields of study: business administration. public administration, economics, finance, accounting, or a related field, with minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance. - (3) The person possesses a valid certificate issued by the California Board of Accountancy pursuant to Chapter 1 (commencing with Section 5000) Division 3 of the Business Professions and Code, showing that person to be, and a permit authorizing that person to practice as, certified а public accountant. - (4) The person possesses a valid charter issued by the Institute of Chartered Financial Analysts showing the person to be designated a Chartered

-Financial Analyst, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance.
+management position in a county, city, or other public agency dealing with similar financial responsibilities for a continuous period of not less than three years, including, but not limited to, treasurer, tax collector, auditor, auditor-controller, or the chief deputy or an assistant in those offices.
+(2) The person possesses a valid baccalaureate, masters, or doctoral degree from an accredited college or university in any of the following major fields of study: business administration, public administration, economics, finance, accounting, or a related field, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance.
+(3) The person possesses a valid certificate issued by the California Board of Accountancy pursuant to Chapter 1 (commencing with Section 5000) of Division 3 of the Business and Professions Code, showing that person to be, and a permit authorizing that person to practice as, a certified public accountant.
+(4) The person possesses a valid charter issued by the Institute of Chartered Financial Analysts showing the person to be designated a Chartered Financial Analyst, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance.
 (5) The person possesses a valid certificate issued by the Treasury Management Association showing the person to be designated a Certified Cash Manager, with a minimum of 16 college semester units, or their equivalent, in accounting, auditing, or finance.
+[GC §27000.7]

+[EC §§13, 13.5]

+Office Term of Office Term Begin(s) Qualifications

+Schools, Area Term Qualifications

+Community (

+College Districts

-[GC §27000.7] DOCUMENTATION REQUIRED. [§§13, 13.5] Schools, Community College Districts Area Term Qualifications School Board Member Unified School District Benicia Unified School (Not in this election) At-Large First Friday in December 4 Years SCHOOL BOARD MEMBER UNIFIED SCHOOL DISTRICT Any person, regardless of sex, who is 18 years of age or older, a citizen of the state, a resident of the school district, and a registered voter, Davis Joint Unified School (Not in this election) Dixon Unified School (Not in this election) Vacaville Unified School (Not in this election) Vallejo Unified School (Not in this election) [Edu.
-Code § 35107(a)] An employee of a school district may not be sworn into office as an elected or appointed member of that school district's governing board unless and until he or she resigns as an employee.
-[Edu.
+School Board Member At-Large First Friday in SCHOOL BOARD MEMBER UNIFIED SCHOOL DISTRICT

+Unified School District December Any person, regardless of sex, who is 18 years of age or older, a citizen of the state, a resident of the school

+District 4 Years district, and a registered voter,

+Benicia Unified [Edu.
+Code § 35107(a)]

+School An employee of a school district may not be sworn into office as an elected or appointed member of that school

+district's governing board unless and until he or she resigns as an employee.

+Dixon Unified [Edu.
 Code § 35107(b)]

+School

+Unified School Area Term Qualifications

+Districts with Trustee Areas